-- Be sure to stop the engine whenever touching weld output terminals such as when installing or removing welding cables. - Do not connect welding cables to any part other than weld output terminals. - 1) Stop the engine. - 2) Install the welding cables, crimped terminals, welding rod holders and earth fittings. - 3) Connect the welding cables to the weld terminals. - 4) Close the terminal cover.
+• Be sure to stop the engine whenever touching Weld output terminals such as when installing or removing welding cables.

+- 1) Stop the engine. - 2) Install the welding cables, crimped terminals, welding rod holders (or wire feeder) and earth fittings. - 3) Connect the welding cables to the weld terminals.
+(Refer to the following table explaining the welding cable connection locations.) - 4) Close the terminal covers.